davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

   <img src="figures/Menubar_and_dchiu__SSH__149_165_174_87_.png" width="250px" />

-  If you see this, congrats, you're all set up!
-If not, let me know and we'll get you fixed up.
+- Now, change your password, since the one I gave you was for everybody.
+In the terminal window, type `passwd`, and follow the instructions.

 #### Using the Terminal (Shell) and VS Code Editor
-- You only have to do the steps listed in the previous section the first time.
-Let's get a feel for how to start up the coding environment from this point forward, so go ahead and quit VS Code.
+- You only have to do the steps listed in the previous section that one time.
+Let's get a feel for how to start up the coding environment from this point forward, so go ahead and **quit** VS Code.

 - Before getting started again, keep in mind that, because we're coding on a remote server, a stable internet connection is essential.
-This means it will not be possible to develop while you're offline or only have an intermittent Wifi connection (e.g., on a plane), so plan wisely throughout the semester.
+This means it will not be possible to develop while you're offline or only have an intermittent wifi connection (e.g., on a plane), so plan wisely throughout the semester.

-  - **Pro Tip: Save Often** Anytime you lose Wifi connection or close down your computer, you *will* sever your connection to the remote server and lose any unsaved work!
+  - **Pro Tip: Save Often** Anytime you lose wifi connection or close down your computer, you *will* sever your connection to the remote server and lose any unsaved work!
 As you're developing, save often!

   - I installed the `git` command-line utility on this server, so you should also take advantage of that and backup your code using git (and github).

-- Open VS Code back up.
+- **Open** VS Code back up.
 If you don't see a new, blank window, then choose the `File` menu and select `New Window`.
 In the blank editor window, look on the left-hand panel with the vertical bar of icons.
 There's an icon called **Remote Explorer**.
 Click on it, then choose the profile you want to connect.
 It should simply be called `/home/yourUserName`.

   <img src="figures/Menubar_and_dchiu__SSH__149_165_174_87_2.png" width="250px" />